zombocom/maildown/README.md

 end
 ```

-When maildown needs an html document the block will be called with the markdown
+When maildown needs an HTML document the block will be called with the markdown
 text.
-The result should be html.
+The result should be HTML.

 You can also customize the renderer for plain text.
 By default the text is
 passed through unmodified, but you may wish to use Kramdown to strip HTML tags,